skijit/notes/programming/web/javascript/error-handling.md

 Error Handling
 ====================
+- Some notes on JavaScript exception handling best practices
 - Sources
     - [this](http://www.javascriptkit.com/javatutors/trycatch2.shtml)
     - [and this](https://www.nczonline.net/blog/2009/03/10/the-art-of-throwing-javascript-errors-part-2/)

 ## Basics Stuff
+- Semantics of try-catch are pretty similar to that of C#
-- Throwing an exception unwinds the stack to the nearest catch block
+    - Unwinds the stack in the same way
+    - **BUT** no exception type in JavaScript.
+        - You can throw an Exception or any object, string, etc.
+        - You won't have multiple catch blocks
+        - Selective catching leans on `instanceof`
 - **Syntax**:
     ```(javascript)
     try {